Spaikyjordi/J25-programming-jordi/Lenguajes programación/Lenguajes de marcado.md

 ![image](https://github.com/Spaikyjordi/J25-programming-jordi/assets/144990855/cd87e597-1f12-446a-ab43-7d85648123ac)

 ## Identation
 Identation is adding space or tabs at the beginning of a line of text to visually distinguish it from the other lines.
+It also makes it easier to understand.

 Example of idented: